Canine Brain and Tissue Bank – new prospectives

 ● How can I be notified about the scientific results?

 Summarized results of the studies – containing anonymous statistical data, which has been processed according to the current laws and regulations – are published in international and national scientific journals, or presented in newspapers and other forms of media (such as on TV shows, radio talks, and internet articles) produced for the public.
-If you are interested in the research programs run at the Department and their scientific results, you should visit the official website of the Department, or check the regular news posts on the facebook site (only in Hungarian) of the Szenior Családi Kutya Program.
+If you are interested in the research programs run at the Department and their scientific results, you should visit the official website of the Department, or check the regular news posts on the facebook page of the Family Dog Project.

-dr. Enikő Kubinyi PhD, Sára Sándor, dr. Kálmán Czeibert DVM
+dr. Enikő Kubinyi PhD, dr. Sára Sándor PhD, dr. Kálmán Czeibert DVM

 ELTE Department of Ethology (Hungary-1117, Budapest, Pázmány Péter sétány 1/C)